Subject Librarian and Research Specialist Directory

 - Mohamed BerraySocial Sciences Librarian | Coordinator for Government InformationGovernment Documents, Social Sciences, Arts, and HumanitiesOffice: 027L Strozier LibrarySubjects Specializations:International Affairs, Political Science, Public Administration and Policy

 Mohamed Berray is the liaison to the Department of Political Science, International Affairs, and the Askew School of Public Administration and Policy in the College of Social Sciences and Public Policy.
 He came to Florida State University from the Pennsylvania State University where he was resident Social Sciences Librarian and subject specialist for political science, international law, and international affairs.
 Mohamed has a Master’s Degree in Political Science, a Postgraduate Diploma in International Law with specialization in Refugee Law from the American University in Cairo, and a Master’s Degree in Library and Information Studies from the University of North Carolina at Greensboro.
 He is a former Fulbright Scholar, and an ILEAD (International Librarians Enhancing Access and Development) Fellow with the Department of Library and Information Studies at the University of North Carolina at Greensboro.
 He also was the Assistant Director, and, Head of the Law Library at the American University in Cairo.
-Mohamed serves on many ALA and ACRL Committees and Round Tables, and is currently Chair of the Politics, Policy, and International Relations Section Professional Development Committee.
-His research interests include diversity in libraries, and assessment of library user experiences.
+Mohamed serves on many ALA and ACRL Committees and Round Tables.

-- Jonathan DaSoModern Languages LibrarianSocial Sciences, Arts, and HumanitiesOffice: 0027E Strozier LibrarySubjects Specializations:Asian Studies, Latin American and Caribbean Studies, Middle Eastern Studies, Modern Languages and Linguistics, Russian & East European Studies
+- Jonathan DaSoModern Languages & Linguistics LibrarianSocial Sciences, Arts, and HumanitiesOffice: 0027F Strozier LibrarySubjects Specializations:Asian Studies, History, Latin American and Caribbean Studies, Middle Eastern Studies, Modern Languages and Linguistics, Psychology, Russian & East European Studies

 Jonathan DaSo is the Modern Languages Librarian and serves as liaison to the department of Modern Languages and Linguistics as well as to the area studies programs on campus, including: Asian Studies, Latin American Studies, Middle Eastern Studies, and Russian & East European Studies.
 In this role, Jonathan is responsible for research support, bibliographic and information literacy instruction, and collection development for these areas.
 Before his current assignment, Jonathan served as the Student Success Librarian and later as the Digital Literacy and Modern Languages Librarian.
 Prior to joining FSU, he was the Undergraduate and Information Services Librarian at the University of Toledo.
 Jonathan received his Master of Library and Information Science from FSU.
 He received a BA from Emory University, where he studied Spanish and Chinese language and literature.
 Currently, he is working towards an MA in Spanish at FSU, focusing on Hispanic cultural studies.
 Jonathan's current research interests include diversity and inclusion initiatives in academic libraries, accessibility and universal design in library services and resources, and the use of emerging technologies in information literacy instruction.